Davidian1024/markdown_testing/README.md

    }
 ```

-may need to be added to your Docker config.
-This allows Docker to find the docker-compose plugin which will allow commands like
+This may need to be nessesary to allow docker compose commands (without the dash) to work.

 <code>docker compose up  # without the dash (Docker executing compose as a plugin)</code>

-as opposed to commands like
+As opposed to docker-compose commands.

 <code>docker-compose up  # with the dash (directly running the docker-compose binary)</code>

-We've found this to be nessesary, as bringing up the containers with docker-compose instead of docker compose will result in connectivity issues between containers.
+We've found this to be nessesary, as bringing up the containers with `docker-compose` instead of `docker compose` has resulted in connectivity issues between containers.

 ### Docker Engine on Linux